Archibald Stewart (Lord Provost): Life

 On 10 December he was ordered to be detained by the House of Commons and was accordingly detained in the Tower of London from 13 December.
 He was released from the Tower on 23 January 1747 following payment of £15,000 bail (a truly huge sum in the 18th century).

-Returning to Edinburgh he was retrialed under Andrew Fletcher, Lord Milton and found not guilty on 2 November 1747.
+Returning to Edinburgh he was re-trialed under Andrew Fletcher, Lord Milton and found not guilty on 2 November 1747.
 This seemed to centre on the warrant requiring him to raise a militia but did not require him to use it in any stipulated manner.
 He afterwards returned to London to continue business on the Strand, living in the Mitcham district.

 Grant states that Stewart lived in the house at the foot of the West Bow, facing onto the Grassmarket during his period as Lord Provost and describes it as full of "secret stairs and trapdoors".

 He was succeeded as Lord Provost by George Drummond in 1746.
 It was Stewart not Drummond who remained Provost at the time of the Battle of Prestonpans, but (as stated above) the "capture" of Edinburgh is often muddled around the date of that battle.

 In 1773 he (or possibly his son) is listed as a merchant living and working at Parliament Close on the Royal Mile.

 He died in Bath on 24 January 1780 aged 82.

 Family

 In or before 1728 he married Grizel Gordon, daughter of John Gordon an Edinburgh wine merchant.
 They had four sons and five daughters.
+One of their sons was John Stewart (Arundel MP).

 His daughter Grizel Stewart married Edward Marjoribanks of Hallyards and Lees, parents of Sir John Marjoribanks, 1st Baronet of Lees, Lord Provost of Edinburgh 1814/1815.